 With Teachable, the things started to change when they received series A round of funding in January 2017 and at that time, Ankur had mentioned that one of their main focus is going to be on 'Customer Care and Community'.

 I have closely observed the evolution of customer service at Teachable since then and I must admit that it has been a great turnaround.
 The response times and the quality of response have improved significantly.

 As per the data shared by the Teachable team in their FB group, the average response time has come down from around 9 hours in Jan 2017 to 1 hour in Aug 2017.

-I don't have any data for response times at Thinkific and so it's very difficult to do a direct comparison of the response times at Teachable & Thinkific.
+Since then, Teachable hasn't looked back and their customer support has only gotten better.
+I don't have any data for response times at Thinkific and so it is very difficult to do a direct comparison of the response times at Teachable and Thinkific.

 However, based on my interaction with customer supports on behalf of 100s of clients that I have worked with, I can tell you that both Thinkific and Teachable offer great customer support.